satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 without conflicts or deadlock.
 Third, the authors made decisions on remaining issues without seeking approval from all other reviewers.

-Even when implemented on a large scale, we expect that selfish motives would be washed out by the individual efforts of numerous reviewers, that rather than expect a consensus, metrics would quantify the quality of the reviews and comments on these reviews to make a decision, as discussed earlier.
+When implemented on a large scale, we expect that a few selfish motives would be washed out by the individual efforts of numerous reviewers.
+Rather than expect a consensus, metrics would quantify the quality of the reviews and comments on these reviews to make a decision (as discussed earlier), and .

 All three of these point to the problem of reviewers reaching a consensus so that the article could be published in a timely manner.